The Sixth Annual 100 Words Film Festival premieres in Toronto, Canada at the Ted Rogers Cinema on November 2, 2019.

-Films can be any length and on any subject and in any language, as long as it adds up to exactly 100 spoken English words.
+Films can be any length and on any subject and in any language, as long as the dialog adds up to EXACTLY 100 spoken English words.
 Each film includes a countdown starting from 100 down to the last word.
 Counters will be added to chosen films by the Festival Program Department so please leave the lower left corner of your film free of graphics.

 Accepted films are judged by an independent panel of professional film critics.

 All films accepted into the festival are shared as official selections and earn IMDB credit.